Harold-Anderson/d1-pages-svelte-test/README.md

 pnpm exec wrangler d1 execute sveltedb --local --command="INSERT INTO users (name, email) VALUES ('John Doe', 'john@example.com');"
 ``

 Now your local D1 database is ready to use.
+You do not have to create the database using  ``wrangler d1 create`` for a local database, as you will shortly do for the remote database.
+You only need to make sure that the name of the database is specified in your ``wrangler.toml`` file.
+The database will be created when you run the ``wrangler d1 execute`` command for the first time.

 ## Build your project
 ``pnpm run build``